SandraKla/AdRI_Generator/README.md

-# Age-dependent-Reference-Intervals Generator
+# Age-dependent-Reference-Intervals_Generator

 <img src="www/Logo.svg" width="225px" height="150px" align="right"/>

-**Generator for generating age-dependent data from analytes using functions or given reference intervals!**
+**Shiny App for generating age-dependent analyt-data using functions or given reference intervals!**

-This Shiny App is a generator to create age-dependent data from analytes, see the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals_Generator/wiki).
-The data can be downloaded and can be used in the Shiny App **AdRI** [Age-dependent-Reference-Intervals](https://github.com/SandraKla/Age-dependent-Reference-Intervals), see also the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/Data-from-Generator).
+This Shiny App is a generator for creating age-dependent analyt-data (for more information see the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals_Generator/wiki)).
+The data can be downloaded and used in the Shiny App **AdRI** [Age-dependent-Reference-Intervals](https://github.com/SandraKla/Age-dependent-Reference-Intervals)(see the [Wiki](https://github.com/SandraKla/Age-dependent-Reference-Intervals/wiki/Data-from-Generator)).

 <img src="www/shiny.png" align="center"/>

 ## Installation

-Download the Zip-File from this Shiny App and set the working direction to the order and run:
+Download the Zip-File from this Shiny App and set your working direction to this path and run:

 ```bash
 # Test if shiny is installed: